mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/1_Ngrok.md

 ![Forwarding Url](images/ForwardingUrl.png)

  e.
 Enter the forwarding url (http) in the bot emulator.
 The bot url will have /api/messages appended to the forwarding url.
 Test the bot in the emulator by sending messages.
+We have now used a public endpoint instead of localhost to test the bot.

 ![Bot Url](images/BotUrl.png)

-We have used a public endpoint instead of localhost to test the bot.

 ## 4. Finish early?
 Try this exercise for extra credit: